beckerah/dassco_scripts/annual_stats_reporting/README.md

 - all_publishers_dataset_counts.csv - This includes occurrence counts for each dataset, grouped by publisher
 - all_publishers_summary.csv - This includes occurrence counts for each publisher
 - duplicate_occurrences.csv - This is a complete list of all duplicate occurrences

+All unique rows are also saved to CSV files for each publisher, in case that data needs to be cross-referenced.

 ### GBIF Publication Search